mitmath/1806/summaries.md

 Continued discussion of ODEs from last lecture, focusing now on oscillating solutions and complex eigenvalues λ (see notebook).
 Then reformulated the solution of dx/dt=Ax in terms of the [matrix exponential](https://en.wikipedia.org/wiki/Matrix_exponential) eᴬᵗ, and discussed the properties of this fascinating and important matrix operation.

 **Further reading:** Strang, section 6.3 and video [lecture 23](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-23-differential-equations-and-exp-at/).

+# Lecture 23 (April 19)

+* [pset 8 solutions](http://nbviewer.jupyter.org/github/stevengj/1806-spring17/blob/master/psets/pset8/pset8-sol.ipynb), pset 9 to be posted shortly.

+Finished matrix-exponential notes from lecture 23.

+Began discussing **symmetric matrices**.
+A real-symmetric matrix A (i.e. a real A where A = Aᵀ), has three key properties:

+* All the eigenvalues λ are **real**.
+(It follows that the eigenvectors are real too.)
+* Eigenvalues for different λ are **orthogonal** (and hence eigenvectors can be chosen to be **orthonormal**).
+* The matrix is always **diagonalizable** (no funny defective case).

+This is extremely important.
+Just by looking at the *structure* of such a matrix, we learn a lot.
+And symmetric matrices come up in lots of physics and engineering applications (e.g. we already saw the symmetric matrix AYAᵀ in circuit problems), and the properties above are often intimately related to crucial physical facts.

+**Further reading:** Strang, sections 6.3–6.4 and video [lecture 23](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-23-differential-equations-and-exp-at/) and [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/).